localstack-samples/sample-terraform-ecs-apigateway/README.md

 ## Deploying the web application

 To deploy the web application, we will make an S3 bucket and sync the `build` directory to the S3 bucket.
-Run the following commands:
+Run the following commands from the `client-application-react` directory:

 ```shell
 awslocal s3 mb s3://sample-app